 Visa Debit Cards are perfect for customers who like the convenience of a credit card but do not want to get a bill every month.
 Transactions are charged to the customer's checking account immediately.
 It is also perfect for customers who cannot get to the bank during normal business hours.

 There are no service charges for withdrawals at a Newfield National Bank ATM.
 For any ATM other than a Newfield National Bank ATM, a service charge of $3.00 is imposed.

 How do I apply for a Visa Debit Card?

 To apply for a Visa debit card please complete an application from the links below and bring the completed application in person to your local branch office.
 Mailed applications will not be accepted.

 What is done if a Visa Debit Card has suspicious activity on it?

-You may receive a phone call from the Fraud Department (1-800-327-8622) if your Visa Debit Card has transactions that have raised a concern.
-The Fraud Department will call and request that you verify the transactions in order to protect your account.
+You may receive a phone call (855-961-1602), a text message (86975), or an E-Mail from the Fraud Department if your Visa Debit Card has transactions that have raised a concern.
+The Fraud Department will contact you to request that you verify the transactions in order to protect your account.

-You may wish to add this phone number to your contacts list so that you recognize the number in the event you received such a call.
+You may wish to add this phone number and SMS short code to your contacts list so that you recognize the number in the event you received such a call.

 Protect Your Account Against Fraud

 To protect your account, we monitor your ATM and debit card transactions for potentially fraudulent activity which may include a sudden change in locale (such as when you travel out-of-state or overseas), a sudden string of costly purchases, or any pattern associated with new fraud trends around the world.
 If we suspect fraudulent ATM or debit card use, we’ll be calling you to validate the legitimacy of your transactions.
 Your participation in responding to our call is critical to prevent potential risk and avoid restrictions we may place on the use of your card.